ACL Rehab in Knoxville

 ACL Injuries in Female Athletes

-We base our program off of the research and development of this screening process and neuromuscular retraining process known as the Sportsmetrics program created by the Cincinnati Sports Medicine Research and Education Foundation.
+We base our program on the research and development of this screening process and neuromuscular retraining process known as the Sportsmetrics program created by the Cincinnati Sports Medicine Research and Education Foundation.
 To learn more, check out their website at sportsmetrics.org

 So what are the results of our Sportsmetrics program?